Bob Kressig

 Bob Kressig (born December 31, 1953, in Dubuque, Iowa) is the Iowa State Representative from the 75th District.
 He has served in the Iowa House of Representatives since January 2005.
+Kressig will retire from the Iowa House at the end of the 2026 legislative session and gave his retirement speech on April 1.

-Kressig currently serves on several committees in the Iowa House – the Environmental Protection committee; the Public Safety committee; the Commerce committee, where he is vice chair; and the Local Government committee, where he is vice chair.
-He also serves on the Administration and Regulation Appropriations Subcommittee.
+Kressig currently serves on several committees in the Iowa House – Commerce, Environmental Protection, Local Government, and Public Safety.
+He also serves on the Transportation, Infrastructure, and Capitals Appropriations Subcommittee.

 Electoral history

 Kressig was re-elected in 2006 with 5,171 votes (50%), defeating Republican opponent Matt Reisetter.

 In 2010 Kressig was re-elected to the Iowa House of Representatives District 19, defeating Republican Darin Beck.